alttch/myval/README.md

 * Myval series can contain a single chunk only and there are no plans to extend this.
 When a Polars data frame with multiple chunks is converted to Myval, the chunks are automatically aggregated.

+* Some features (conversion to Polars, PostgreSQL) are experimental, use at your own risk.